Mobilizing Men to Create a Society Free from Prostitution and Sexual Exploitation

 Wake Up Brother advocates for the abolition of prostitution and the sex trade, recognizing that it serves as a catalyst for sex trafficking and perpetuates systems of exploitation and violence against women and girls.

 We advocate for the implementation of the Swedish Model worldwide, also referred to as the Abolitionist, Nordic, or Equality Model.
 This approach aims to combat prostitution and sex trafficking by criminalizing the purchase of sex while decriminalizing its sale.
-It addresses the root cause of prostitution by targeting the demand that sex-buyers create for purchased sex, viewing it as a form of exploitation and violence against women.
+It addresses the root cause of prostitution by targeting the demand that sex-buyers create for purchased sex, viewing it as a exploitation and a form of men’s violence against women.

 The Swedish Model